Taking the Best From B2C: A Recipe for B2B Cross-Channel Marketing Success

 And while marketing teams from many sectors are excellent, I tend to believe that, in general, business to consumer (B2C) companies often market the best.
 Why?
 They already need to be more digitally mature because the expectations of today’s consumers are already higher.
 Companies like Uber, Tesla, and Airbnb set the tone for how companies interact with customers and how they use customer data in the most personal and relevant ways.
 They use all available data for a 1:1 communication across touchpoints.

 B2C marketers also need to be precise because — more than ever before — their customers are becoming increasingly empowered to choose and are equipped to make decisions between brands.
-Consumers are also reshaping standards and expectations around experience and engagement for business to business (B2B) companies as well, like in high-tech, manufacturing, and other industries.
+Consumers are also reshaping standards and expectations around experience and engagement for b2b" 81842 target="_self" title="business to business">business to business (B2B) companies as well, like in high-tech, manufacturing, and other industries.
 Very soon, B2B companies across the board will need to deliver similarly improved experiences, as their customers will no longer accept non-personalized mass communication without context.

 It’s up to B2B marketers to do better now, even though this may not be seen as a big priority at the moment.
 Regardless of how successful their business currently is (driven by events, sales and call center activities, and email marketing), that pressure to improve will increase rapidly.